Being Data-Pilled

 Implications/ Predictions

-Ok, this is all well and good, but so what?
-We can use this framework to make some predictions:
+Ok, this is all good in theory, but can we use this framework to make predictions?

 Final Takeaway

-Orgs that treat AI as completely separate from existing data capabilities struggle.
-Those that see it as the next step in analytical maturity succeed.
+Orgs that treat AI as completely separate from existing digital/ data capabilities will struggle.
+Those that see it as the next step in their digital and analytical maturity will succeed.